 Acrylonitrile Butadiene Styrene (ABS) is also a plastic used widely in 3D printing; it offers better impact resistance compared to PLA.
 However, it must also be said that it still presents problems of warping and shrinkage, and adheres poorly to the printing plate.
-That’s why Kimya wanted to reinforce it with carbon and aramid fibres, so creating its new range.
+That’s why Kimya wanted to reinforce it with carbon and aramid fibers, so creating its new range.

-- ABS Kevlar: adding aramid fibre improves the warping phenomenon.
+- ABS Kevlar: adding aramid fiber improves the warping phenomenon.
 Printed parts are also lighter and offer enhanced precision.
 However, we note that ABS Kevlar is very sensitive to UV and exterior bad weather.

 Among our filaments designed using PETG are:

-- PETG Carbon: it has been blended with carbon fibres to strengthen the final material.
+- PETG Carbon: it has been blended with carbon fibers to strengthen the final material.
 It is more rigid while remaining lightweight.
 With its reinforced mechanical properties, this filament is used mainly in industry.

 Our TPE-based filament

 TPU-92A OWA is our filament belonging to the family of thermoplastic elastomers (TPE).
-It has good resistance to solvents, but also impacts.
+It has good resistance to solvents but also impacts.
 This material is also very flexible: it can withstand folding and tearing.
 It can also be stretched up to 350% of its initial size before breaking.
-Finally, it has a shiny appearance and is available in several bright colours.
+Finally, it has a shiny appearance and is available in several bright colors.
 Among the sectors where this material is found, we can list automotive, electronics, consumer goods or even sports equipment.